kivigo/kivigo.github.io/website/docs/getting-started/operations.md

 ## Setting Values

-Store data using the `Set` method:
+Store data using the `Set` method.
+This method saves a value under a given key.

 ```go
 // Simple values